75 Sylvan Street, Suite B-102

 For more details regarding the organization's financial information, select the financial tab and review available comments.

 Our organization is one of the country’s first and most innovative providers of hospice and palliative care.
-Founded in 1978, Care Dimensions is a leader in setting the standard for excellence in high-quality, compassionate hospice and palliative care in Eastern Massachusetts.
-We take care of more than 950 patients daily, providing each patient with a team of board-certified doctors and nurses, social workers, chaplains, and specialists to ensure expert care from people that have chosen to specialize in this selected field.
+We take care of more than 1,000 patients daily, providing each patient with a team of board-certified doctors and nurses, social workers, chaplains, and specialists to ensure expert care from people that have chosen to specialize in this selected field.

 I have been a nurse for more than 40 years and I often hear regret from patients that wait too long to think about end-of-life care.
 There are universal realities for people that are seriously ill and if they have the time, and support from a strong hospice organization, they can spend their last days achieving final goals.
 Care Dimensions focuses on bettering quality of life for the patient, and the family.
 We want to honor our patients and make sure the lives they are completing are as distinguished as the lives that they live.
 Our staff and volunteers at Care Dimensions consistently offers the best care, and makes intentional choices and priorities to help our patients on their journey of saying good-bye and leaving a legacy for their families to remember them.